canonical/kafka-operator/docs/how-to/h-manage-units.md

 > as described [here](TODO).

 To run most of the scripts, you are required to provide:
-1. the Kafka service endpoints, generally referred to as *boostrap servers*
+1. the Kafka service endpoints, generally referred to as *bootstrap servers*
 2. authentication information

 ### Juju admins of the Kafka deployment